Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 It is recommended to keep this boss until you have obtained the Tempered Sword (not Golden Sword), but you can also do it with the Fire Rod.
 Hit it about three times with the tempered sword or five times with the Fire Rod, then let the Good Bee do the remainder of the work.
+Can very well be combined with the no-damage achievement.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129293.png">